• Home

 • In a large bowl, whisk together the 2 cups gluten free flour, 1 ½ teaspoons baking soda, ½ teaspoon baking powder, 2 teaspoons ground ginger, 1 ¾ teaspoons ground cinnamon and 1 pinch of kosher salt.
 Set aside.

-• In a small bowl, using a spoon, combine the 2 heaping tablespoons cornstarch and the 3 tablespoons water until it is thin and watery.
+• In a small bowl, using a spoon, combine the 2 rounded tablespoons cornstarch and the 3 tablespoons water until it is thin and watery.
 It will be thick and tacky at first.
 Set aside.

 • In the large bowl of an electric mixer or using a hand held mixer, beat the ¾ cup of room temperature butter or vegan baking stick with ¾ cup of dark brown sugar until smooth and creamy.
 About 2 minutes.